nopara73/ForeverAloneProgramming/Elaboration.md

 ## 5. (ProjectManagement) Create a detailed schedule
 Based on the detailed requirements, tests and your previous brainstorming efforts evolve your high level schedule into a detailed one and add some extra time for ~not~ expected complications.

-You can now archive your brainstorming efforts.
+You can now archive your brainstorming efforts and your detailed requirements document, because they are now be included in this document.

 ## 6. (ProjectManagement) Adjust costs
 With the help of the detailed schedule and detailed requirements you are now able to better calculate costs.